-2019 Premium Tax Filing Questions and Answers:
+2022 Premium Tax Filing Questions and Answers:

-1. How can a DC licensed insurance company required to file DC insurance premium tax return have no premium tax payment?
+1. Why is a DC licensed insurance company with no premium tax liability due required to file DC insurance premium tax return?

-Even though DC does not require the licensed insurance companies with \$0 direct written premiums in DC during 2019 and meeting certain conditions file 2019 DC premium tax return, some insurance companies required to file 2019 DC premium tax return may not have tax due to the following and other reasons: a. company takes CAPCO credit to offset its whole year tax liability; b. company's carried over tax credit is larger than its tax due; c. company's installment payment based on prior year tax liability is large enough to cover the whole year tax liability due to decrease in current year's written premiums; etc.
+Even though DC does not require the licensed insurance companies with \$0 direct written premiums in DC during 2022 and meeting certain conditions file 2022 DC premium tax return, some insurance companies required to file 2022 DC premium tax return may not have tax liability due to the following and other reasons: a. company takes CAPCO credit to offset its whole year tax liability; b. company's carried over tax credit is larger than its tax due; c. company's installment payment based on prior year tax liability is large enough to cover the whole year tax liability due to decrease in current year's written premiums; etc.